SAP-samples/teched2022-XP280/exercises/ex1/README.md

 Before configuring a job, it is a prerequisite to create a repository where the source code of your application resides.

-In the CI/CD UI, create a repository by clicking on **Repositories** list as shown the below image.
+In the CI/CD UI, create a repository by clicking on **Repositories** list as shown in the below image.

 <br>![](images/add_repo.png)